Harlem-Launch-Alliance/Stimulant/GETTING_STARTED.md

 ### Git
 Not to be confused with `GitHub`, `Git` is the protocol that we use to collaborate on our software.
 Your computer may already come with Git.

 To check, open VSCode and open `view -> terminal`.
 Type `git` and hit enter.
-If you're not using VSCode, you can open the terminal application or powershell for this instead.

 If you receive an error along the lines of `command not found`, you will need to [download/install](https://git-scm.com/downloads) git.

-If you aren't sure of what version to download, version all the way at the top will most likely be compatible with your device.
+If you aren't sure of what version to download, the version all the way at the top will most likely be compatible with your device.

 ***You must restart VSCode after installing git for it to work***

 That's it for downloads!
-The rest of the steps should be relatively smooth.
+Time for some configuration.

 ## GitHub
 In order to contribute, you will need to have a GitHub account.
 Your account does not have to be linked to an HLA email.